 Many novice trainees take advantage of velocity rather than technique to plow through challenging ranges of motion.
 For example, touch and go versions of the big three lifts (squat, bench, and deadlift) often lead you to think you can handle more weight than you can without momentum.
 By adding isometric pauses to these exercises, you can hone your technique instead of relying on brute force to get a movement done.

 Mobility and Stability

 Isometric training can get an unfair shake, with many lifters declaring it tedious, slow, and not worth their time.
-However, taking a literal pause can make one stronger, not to mention more stable, mobile, and technique-focused.
+However, taking a literal pause can make you stronger.
+You’ll also get more stable, mobile, and technique-focused — not to mention a lot more mentally tough and prepared for the rigors of heavy training.
 So do your isometric exercises, even if you choose just a couple off of this list.